Go Back

 Notes

-• Dark or white meat both work for the queso chicken and rice:
+• Chicken Tips: Dark meat or white meat both work for the queso chicken and rice:

-• If chicken tenderloins are used, they will likely only need a total cook time of 50 minutes covered plus 10 minutes uncovered.
+• If chicken tenderloins are used, they will likely only need a total cooking time of 50 minutes covered plus 10 minutes uncovered.

 • Boneless chicken breasts or thighs will need the 1 hour covered plus 10-15 minutes uncovered.
 If your chicken breast or thigh is thicker than ½-inch, flatten it with a mallet or cut them in half horizontally.
 The USDA-safe internal temperature for chicken is 165°F.

-• If you want to sear the seasoned chicken first, go ahead!
+• To Sear or Not to Sear: If you want to sear the seasoned chicken first, go ahead!
 Searing the chicken will give it a bit of caramelized flavor.
-Just adjust the covered oven cook time to 35 to 45 minutes.
+Heat oil in a large skillet over medium high heat and sear 1-2 minutes per side.
+Adjust the covered oven cook time to 35 to 45 minutes.

-• If you prefer a homemade taco seasoning, here is a substitute: 1 tablespoon chili powder, ½ tablespoon cumin, ½ teaspoon onion powder, ¼ teaspoon garlic powder, ¼ teaspoon red pepper flakes, ½ teaspoon oregano, ½ teaspoon salt, ½ teaspoon black pepper.
+• Homemade Taco Seasoning: If you prefer a homemade taco seasoning, here is a substitute: 1 tablespoon chili powder, ½ tablespoon cumin, ½ teaspoon onion powder, ¼ teaspoon garlic powder, ¼ teaspoon red pepper flakes, ½ teaspoon oregano, ½ teaspoon salt, ½ teaspoon black pepper.

 Nutrition